-Total Kjeldahl Nitrogen Analysis is the standard method for determining protein in milk.
+Total Kjeldahl Nitrogen (TKN) Analysis is the standard method for determining protein in milk.
 Find out how one dairy factory automated the titration portion of their analysis and improved accuracy and saved time.

 About Protein in Milk